meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## Querying On Faceted Attributes

-When performing a search, you can specify:
+When performing a search, you can pass parameter to your query:

 ### 1. The facets to filter on

+You can filter on facets to narrow down your results based on criteria.

 `facetFilters=["facetName:facetValue"]`, `facetFilters=[["facetName:facetValue"]]` or a mix of both `facetFilters=["facetName1:facetValue1", ["facetName2:facetValue2"]]`